Eighth Army medics compete for ‘best medic’ title

 |0

-This work, Eighth Army medics compete for ‘best medic’ title [Image 5 of 5], by SPC Diego Figueroa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Eighth Army medics compete for ‘best medic’ title, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT